IMS Metal Questions (FAQ)

 What is the difference between ferrous and non-ferrous metal?Metals can be classified as either ferrous or non-ferrous.
-The basic difference is simple: A ferrous metal is iron or an alloy that contains iron, while non-ferrous metals consist of any metal other than iron, along with alloys that do not contain an appreciable amount of iron.
+The primary difference is simple: A ferrous metal is iron or an alloy that contains iron, while non-ferrous metals consist of any metal other than iron, along with alloys that do not include an appreciable amount of iron.

-Industrial Metal Supply is a full service supplier of all types of metals, both ferrous and non-ferrous, and metal accessories, metalworking equipment, and supplies.
-Visit one of our six locations in Southern California and Arizona today.
+Industrial Metal Supply is a full-service supplier of all types of metals, ferrous and non-ferrous, metal accessories, metalworking equipment, and supplies.
+Visit one of our seven locations in California and Arizona today.

-What are IMS’ typical cutting tolerances?IMS owns and operates some of the most sophisticated, in-house, state of the art sawing, shearing and cutting equipment available.
-Depending on your needs we can meet process precision to non-precious tolerances.
-Just let us know what you require and we’ll make it happen.
+What are IMS’ typical cutting tolerances?IMS owns and operates some of the most sophisticated, in-house, state-of-the-art sawing, shearing, and cutting equipment.
+Depending on your needs, we can meet process precision to non-precious tolerances.
+Just let us know what you require, and we’ll make it happen.

-Are steel and aluminum, or (Ferrous and Non-Ferrous) gauges the same thickness?No, ferrous and non-ferrous gauges are not the same thickness.
-If you are unsure about what thickness to order we have included gauge charts which you will find located in the Reference section of this website.
+Do steel and aluminum share the same thickness as ferrous and non-ferrous metal gauges?No, ferrous and non-ferrous gauges are not the same thickness.
+If you are unsure about what thickness to order, we have included gauge charts which you will find located in the Reference section of this website.

 - Steel: Gauge